CloudLabs-MOC/AI-100-Design-Implement-Azure-AISol/Lab7-Integrate_LUIS/02-LUIS_Integrate_Bot.md

     ![](./pics/bot_2.png)

-1. Enter the bot name and the endpoint url you copied in the first step of this particular process.
+1. Enter the bot name **luisbotDID** and the endpoint url you copied in the first step of this particular process.
 Click **Save And Connect**.

     ![](./pics/bot_3.png)